-The earliest manifestation is usually a tender nodule in the palm, most often near the middle or ring finger; it gradually becomes painless.
-Next, a superficial cord forms and contracts the metacarpophalangeal (MCP) joints and interphalangeal joints of the fingers.
+The earliest manifestation is usually a tender nodule in the palm, most often near the little or ring finger; it gradually becomes painless.
+Next, a superficial cord forms and contracts and ultimately flexes the metacarpophalangeal (MCP) joints and interphalangeal joints of the fingers.
 The hand eventually becomes arched.
-The disease is occasionally associated with fibrous thickening of the dorsum of the proximal interphalangeal (PIP) joints (Garrod pads), Peyronie disease (penile fibromatosis) in about 7 to 10% of patients, and rarely nodules on the plantar surface of the feet (plantar fibromatosis).
+The disease is occasionally associated with fibrous thickening of the dorsum of the proximal interphalangeal (PIP) joints (Garrod pads), Peyronie disease Peyronie Disease Peyronie disease is fibrosis of the cavernous sheaths leading to contracture of the investing fascia of the corpora, resulting in a deviated and sometimes painful erection.
+Peyronie disease... read more (penile fibromatosis) in about 7 to 10% of patients, and rarely nodules on the plantar surface of the feet (plantar fibromatosis).

 Injection of a corticosteroid suspension into the nodule may relieve local tenderness if begun before contractures develop.
 However, this tenderness is self-limiting and often resolves with no intervention.

-If the hand cannot be placed flat on a table or, especially, when significant contracture develops at the PIP joints, surgery is usually indicated.
+If the hand cannot be placed flat on a table or, especially, when significant contracture develops at the proximal interphalangeal (PIP) joints, surgery is usually indicated.
 Surgical options include percutaneous needle fasciotomy, temporary application of a dynamic external fixator for PIP joint contractures, and open palmar/digital fasciectomy.
 For severe disease with multiple finger involvement, open surgery with excision of the diseased fascia is the best treatment; excision must be meticulous because the tissue surrounds neurovascular bundles and tendons.
 Incomplete excision or new disease results in recurrent contracture, especially in patients who are young at disease onset or who have a family history, Garrod pads, Peyronie disease, or plantar foot involvement.

-1. Hurst LC, Badalamente MA, Hentz VR, et al: Injectable collagenase Clostridium histolyticum for Dupuytren's contracture.
-N Engl J Med361(10):968–979, 2009. doi: 10.1056/NEJMoa0810866.
+1. Hurst LC, Badalamente MA, Hentz VR, et al: Injectable collagenaseClostridium histolyticum for Dupuytren's contracture.
+N Engl J Med 361(10):968–979, 2009. doi: 10.1056/NEJMoa0810866.

-2. Witthaut J, Jones G, Skrepnik N, et al: Efficacy and safety of collagenase Clostridium histolyticuminjection for Dupuytren contracture: Short-term results from 2 open-label studies.
-J Hand Surg Am38(1):2–11, 2013. doi: 10.1016/j.jhsa.2012.10.008.
+2. Witthaut J, Jones G, Skrepnik N, et al: Efficacy and safety of collagenaseClostridium histolyticum injection for Dupuytren contracture: Short-term results from 2 open-label studies.
+J Hand Surg Am 38(1):2–11, 2013. doi: 10.1016/j.jhsa.2012.10.008.

-3. Zhou C, Hovius SE, Slijper HP, et al: Collagenase Clostridium histolyticum versus limited fasciectomy for Dupuytren's contracture: Outcomes from a multicenter propensity score matched study.
+3. Zhou C, Hovius SE, Slijper HP, et al: CollagenaseClostridium histolyticum versus limited fasciectomy for Dupuytren's contracture: Outcomes from a multicenter propensity score matched study.
 Plast Reconstr Surg 136(1):87–97, 2015. doi: 10.1097/PRS.0000000000001320.